 So far at Northeastern, Alex has been involved in on-site research using robotic teddy bears at Boston Children’s Hospital and worked with Rick Palumbo on developing window analysis algorithms for skin conductance data.
 In 2015, she was awarded the National Science Foundation (NSF) Graduate Research Fellowship to support her current doctoral work.
+In 2017, Ahmed was a featured speaker at the Diversity and Inclusion lunch at CHI 2017.
 Her long-term research interests involve the development and distribution of patient-facing health technology to marginalized and under-served communities.

 - BS in Cognitive Science and Neuroscience, University of California, San Diego